 In the spring of 1950, a group of gentlemen had discussed and decided that an organization was needed in Rostraver Township for the sole purpose of controlling fire and helping in cases of emergency.

-Robert Scholl, who would come to be the first Company President, led a group of individuals including Harry Thompson, Vice-President, Ellsworth Fisher, Treasurer, and John Porter, Secretary in establishing the Rostraver Central Volunteer Fire Company.
+Robert Scholl, who would come to be the first Company President, led a group of individuals including Harry Thompson, Vice-President, Ellsworth Fisher, Treasurer, and John Porter, Secretary in establishing the Rostraver Central Fire Department.

 When Rostraver Central was formed in 1950, the Company had assets totaling a mere $450.
 No one could have predicted that $450 investment would grow to be worth nearly $2 million in equipment and other assets.